 10. Drag the gradient from the top left corner of the image to the middle of the image and release the mouse.
 You should see something like this:

-Looks pretty cool!
+Looks pretty cool.
 Where the mask is now black we can see straight through to the layer underneath.
 Where the mask is white, we see what is on the current layer, and as the gradient moves through the greys, we can see varying amounts of the layer underneath, until it is completely hidden by the top layer.

 You can drag out your gradient in a layer mask, again and again, to try out different combinations and get the image exactly the way you want.